Protecting qudit operations from noise by continuous dynamical decoupling: GCDD for an atomic qutrit

 are routinely obtained in the context of optical manipulation of rubidium \cite{Treulein,Deutsch}.
-These independent control parameters are enough to emulate the action of any $3\times3$ Hermitian matrix used to represent a generic single-qutrit quantum gate together with the control fields required for the continuous dynamical decoupling, as we explain below.
+These independent control parameters are enough to emulate the action of any $3\times3$ Hermitian matrix used to represent a generic modified single-qutrit quantum gate [cf. Eq.~\eqref{eq:H0}] together with the control fields required for the continuous dynamical decoupling, as we explain below.
 Given Eq.~\eqref{Rabi}, we can rewrite Eq.~\eqref{Hint(t)} as

-This is the interaction Hamiltonian whose effective version, for large detunings to the red of the $\mathrm{D}_{2}$ line, allows us to realize in the laboratory the GCDD Hamiltonian of Eq.~\eqref{Hlab-Upsilon}.
+This is the interaction Hamiltonian whose effective version, for large detunings to the red of the $\mathrm{D}_{2}$ line, allows us to realize in the laboratory the GCDD Hamiltonian of Eq.~\eqref{Hlab-Upsilon}, in general up to an immaterial term proportional to the identity operator in the qutrit Hilbert space.
 In the following we show how to do this through adiabatic elimination of the excited state $|e\rangle $.